emilycheatham/p1_yoga_for_you/README.md

 In the wireframes, googlemaps was intetend to be placed in the footer.
 This was removed as I felt it would have been too large.
 This could be used in the About Us page, or as a pop up feature when the address in the footer is clicked on/hovered over.

+### Link buttons
+Originally the anchor links on the index page and the thank you page were buttons.
+They grew when you hovered over them.
+However, validator checks didn't like buttons and anchors together.
+I would like to redo these so they all look the same, and increase in size when hovered.
+The font would need shaning to stand out more.
+I would like it to link to a certain section rather than just a page.

 ### Accessibility

 Whilst the lighthouse checks rated the accessibily in the 90's, there is still room for improvement.
 One of the suggestions was that background and foreground colours do not have sufficent contrast ratio.
 Therefore, I would intend on experimenting with changing these to improve this contrast futher whist still maintaining the colour scheme.